Employment and Training Administration, Labor.

 Mail, express delivery, hand delivery, messenger, or courier service: Submit one copy of the nominations and supporting materials to the following address: Workforce Information Advisory Council Nominations, Office of Workforce Investment, U.S. Department of Labor, 200 Constitution Ave.
 NW, Room C-4526, Washington, DC 20210.
 Deliveries by hand, express mail, messenger, and courier service are accepted by the Office of Workforce Investment during the hours of 9:00 a.m.-5:00 p.m., EST, Monday through Friday.
 Due to security-related procedures, submissions by regular mail may experience significant delays.

 Facsimile: The Department will not accept nominations submitted by fax.

 FOR FURTHER INFORMATION CONTACT:

-Steve Rietzke, Division of National Programs, Tools, and Technical Assistance, Office of Workforce Investment (address above); (202) 693-3912; or use email address for the WIAC, WIAC@dol.gov.
+Steve Rietzke, Division of National Programs, Tools, and Technical Assistance, Office of Workforce Investment (address above); by telephone at (202) 693-3912 (this is not toll-free numbers) or by email at WIAC@dol.gov.

 End Further Info

 Section 15 of the Wagner-Peyser Act, 29 U.S.C.
 49 l-2, as amended by section 308 of the Workforce Innovation and Opportunity Act of 2014 (WIOA), Public Law 113-128, requires the Secretary of Labor (Secretary) to establish a WIAC.